NicholasSebastian/Blog-Website/README.md

   Nicholas Sebastian Hendrata
 </h1>

-This is the latest and greatest version of my personal website, made with Next.js for static site generation.
+My old personal website, made with Next.js for static site generation.
 I use this site for whatever really, like posting blogs and showcasing my projects maybe.

+## Preview

 ![Screenshot](screenshot.png)